dganesan/mhealth-course/chapter3-activityrecognition/ch3-fall-detection-project-example.md

 For continuous activities, the process is simpler:
 1. Start recording
-2. Perform the activity naturally for 2-3 minutes
+2. Perform the activity naturally for say 5 minutes
 3. Stop recording

 Remember that safety comes first, especially when recording fall data.
 Use protective mats, ensure you have enough space, and consider having a spotter present.
 It's better to take extra time and stay safe than to rush and risk injury.